A Power Method for Computing Singular Value Decomposition: Introduction

 One strategy for obtaining the SVD result consists of computing a symmetric matrix followed by some transformations.
 In a first category of transformation methods, a bidiagonalization or rank revealing decomposition is done followed by a search for the factor matrices \cite{Golub-al-1965,Golub-al-1970,Chan-1982,Demmel-al-1990,Demmel-al-1999}.
+All singular values and singular vectors are computed at a time using this category of methods.
+The quantification in SVD perturbation uncertainties is addressed in \cite{Yang-al-2024} while the convex set-oriented SVD method proposed in \cite{Fan-al-2024} overcomes the limitation of the nominal SVD method in the presence of uncertainties.
 In a second category of transformation methods, an iterative search allows to get the factor matrices entries \cite{Lanczos-1950,Hestenes-al-1951,Arnoldi-1951,Saad-1980, Knyazev-al-1994,Zhou-al-2007}.
-In the former category of transformation methods, all singular values and singulars vectors are computed while the $k$ largest or smallest singular values and vectors are computed in the later category.
+This second category of methods allows to compute the $k$ largest or smallest singular values and singular vectors.
 Another strategy for computing the SVD consists of a direct algebraic manipulation of the matrix entries.
-The relatively recent randomized methods allow a direct search for an orthogonal matrix associated with the first $k$ largest singular values, \cite{Frieze-al-2004,Halko-al-2011,Gu-2015}.
+The refinement method proposed in \cite{Ogita-al-2020} is based on matrices multiplication for computing the SVD of a full columns rank matrix.
+The randomized methods allow a direct search for an orthogonal matrix associated with the first $k$ largest singular values, \cite{Frieze-al-2004,Halko-al-2011,Gu-2015}.
 When the data matrix size is large, the first $k$ largest subspaces are often enough to have a good data matrix approximation.
+However, to have accurate $k$ first singular values using the randomized method, a matrix of order greater $k$ should be used, see Table \ref{tab-svd-d3}.